limyunkai19/minimal-mistakes-jekyll/README.md

    - `README.md` (This readme)

 ## Usage
+### Site Configuration

+### Writing Blog Posts

+### Add Static Pages

+### Writing Drafts

+### Adding Images

 ## Customization
-You can make changes to [Theme files](#theme) to customize your site styles.
+You can make changes to [Theme files](#theme) or the `_config.yml` files to customize your site styles and look.
+I have made the following customization based on Minimal Mistakes theme.

+**Reduce font size** - this [commit](https://github.com/limyunkai19/minimal-mistakes-jekyll/commit/b8a070f069827f2701964a2322e5882123429a4f).
+You may change the font size to suit your needs.

+All others are left unchanged.

+Read the official Jekyll [documentation](https://jekyllrb.com/docs/home/) to further customize the site for your own need.

 ## Credits

-## To Do
-- Complete this readme
-- Add static pages including 404